 This book has garnered classic status in the gay community since it was released in 1997, and for good reason.
 After all, it deals with coming to terms with the cards life has dealt you, and coming to terms with yourself; who among us can’t empathise with these themes?
 It also reflects on youth, and how love can make you feel young again (swoon).

 Jeff is in his early 30s when his lover leaves him, he sees his first love dying of AIDs and his one-night-stands feel meaningless.
 An affair with 22-year-old Eduardo seems to offer passion and salvation – but is it just a summer romance?
-If you haven’t already read this, it’s time to do so now!
+If you haven’t already read The Men From The Boys, it’s time to do so now!

 A tale of forbidden love in early 20th century Britain: a member of the upper classes begins a passionate affair with an under-gamekeeper on an estate.
 Their relationship defies the class differences of the time.
 No, we’re actually not describing Lady Chatterley’s Lover, but the book some think was the inspiration for it: Maurice.